Should I fix my energy or stay on the Price Cap?

 The Price Cap unit rates will be discounted so a typical-use household will pay £50 under the Cap over the next 12 months.
 However, your actual discount will vary depending on your usage.
 If you're planning to stick on a price-capped standard variable tariff, it's worth considering.

 Plus there are no exit fees with the latest version of this tariff (previously £25 per fuel), so you're free to move to another tariff with E.on or any other supplier.
-If you're already on the previous version of the Pledge tariff (v3) you can switch penalty-free to the latest version (v7) to take advantage of no exit fees.
+If you're already on a previous version of the Pledge tariff (v3) you can switch penalty-free to the latest version (v7) to take advantage of no exit fees.

 There are standard variable tariffs cheaper than the Price Cap